How To Clean a Faucet Aerator

 Once the screens are out, you may want to place every part of the aerator onto the towel, keeping them in the right order.
 When it comes time to put everything back together again, you will know which order to follow.
 Take your toothbrush and carefully clean out every part of the aerator.
 If you use too much force, the screens could warp and become useless.
 You would then have to buy new ones.

 When you have cleaned everything up, you can reassemble the parts of the aerator, working in reverse order to how you took everything apart.
 Usually, this means putting in the screen(s), disk, and then a washer or O-ring.
 The number and type of parts can vary according to the model of your faucet.
 To put the aerator back on, use your hand to turn it counterclockwise.
 Then you can use pliers to screw this on tighter.

 If you are still experiencing problems with the water flow in your home plumbing system, you may want to contact a Kansas City plumber.
-Whether you are having trouble with clogged drains or are experiencing any other plumbing problems, you can find the help you need at A-1 Sewer & Septic Service Inc. We can provide you with a no-obligation quote.
-Call our office today to reach a dependable Kansas City plumber.
+Whether you are having trouble with clogged drains or are experiencing any other plumbing problems, you can find the help you need at A-1 Sewer & Septic Service Inc. Call our office today to reach a dependable Kansas City plumber.